2011–12 Buffalo Sabres season: Regular season

 The Sabres participated in the 2011 NHL Premiere, playing their first two regular season games in Europe.
 After a 2–0 start in Europe, the Sabres returned home and continued to play well.
 They had a record of 10–5 going into a November 12 game against the Boston Bruins, where, in the first period, Ryan Miller left his crease to play a puck and was hit by the Bruins' Milan Lucic.
-Miller suffered a concussion and neck injury on the hit and would go on to miss nine games.
+Miller suffered a concussion and neck injury on the hit and would go on to miss nine games; his first game back he took another blow near the head area, this time via Nashville Predators player Jordin Tootoo.
 Lucic was penalized for charging on the play but was not suspended or fined by the League.
 During the middle part of the season, injuries plagued the team.
 By the All-Star break the Sabres sat in 14th place in the Eastern Conference and had 225-man-games lost to injury.
 Jason Pominville was the only Sabre named to the All-Star Game roster.
 Luke Adam was one of 12 rookies selected to participate in the All-Star Skills Competition.

 During the 33 game stretch from the Bruins game (November 12) to January 24, the Sabres had a record of 9–19–5.
 The poor play included a team record 12-game road losing streak and a run of five consecutive regulation loses on a single road trip.